neijrr/nextcloud_passwords_handbook_ru/Administrators/App-Settings.md

 The app settings can be found in the administrative area of Nextcloud.

-## Legacy Api Support
-The Legacy API is the API which was originally provided by the Passwords App in versions prior to 2018.1.
-This API is used by many clients for passwords and therefore still available.
-However the API does not support client side encryption or safe server side encryption.
-It is also makes the application slower and does not strictly enforce HTTPS.

-#### Enable Legacy API
-This option enables or disables the API completely.
-If the API is disabled it will no longer be possible to access it in any way as the app will no longer register the necessary components in Nextcloud.

-**Note:** The browser extension does not support the new api in versions prior to 2.0.0.

-#### Legacy API was last used on
-This setting is read only.
-It should tell you when the legacy api was last used.
-If you can see that the api is no longer in use on your server, you should disable it.

 ## Internal Data Processing
 These settings influence how Passwords processes different types of data internally.